nilearn/nilearn/doc/connectivity/connectome_extraction.rst

    :class: green

-   Try using the information above to compute a connectome on the first 5 subjects of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`
+   Try using the information above to compute a connectome on the first 5 subjects of the brain development dataset downloaded with :func:`nilearn.datasets.fetch_development_rsfmri`

    **Hint:** The example above has the solution